Dina-Michelson/email-agent/README.md

 * **Decision:** Automatic PII (Personally Identifiable Information) redaction or data masking is not included.
 * **Reasoning:** In a production setting, the "human-in-the-loop" approval step implemented here serves as the primary safeguard.

-### 6. No-Reply and Phishing Emails
+### 6. Automated & Suspicious Emails
-The agent does not filter out no-reply senders or identify phishing attempts.
+The agent does not internally filter for "no-reply" addresses or perform automated sender classification.

-* **Decision:** Emails from addresses such as `no-reply@...` are processed the same as regular emails.
-No phishing detection or sender reputation checks are performed.
+* **Decision:** Advanced sender verification and automated-email detection are excluded.
-* **Reasoning:** Robust spam/phishing filtering and no-reply detection are infrastructure-level concerns (typically handled by the email provider) and are outside the scope of this exercise.
+* **Reasoning:** In many professional workflows, users may intentionally need to respond to automated systems or "no-reply" aliases (e.g., to trigger a specific support workflow or update a ticket).
+Instead of the agent unilaterally blocking these interactions, the system provides the user with the **flexibility to manually modify the recipient** before sending, ensuring the agent remains a helpful tool rather than a restrictive filter.

 ### 7. Duplicate Subjects
 When multiple emails share the same subject line, only the most recent one is processed.